Product Information & Size Chart

 Made in Japan (Kyushu region)

-This Standard Classic Naginata is made in Kyushu at the Horinouchi workshop from a single piece of red or white oak.
+This Standard Classic Naginata is made in Kyushu at the Aramaki workshop from a single piece of white oak.
 This is the official model of the All Japan Naginata Federation for Kata practice and the common model used in various Koryu.

 In option, you can choose to add the official All Japan Naginata Federation approved leather Tsuba.
 The Tsuba is fixed with traditional rice glue and straw ropes of old Shimenawa ropes.
 Shimenawa ropes being sacred items used in Shinto, we cannot offer a full repair kit, but we do sell the Tsuba separately.